JunqiangWang/Awesome_Deep-Learning-Tutorial/ML Books/README.md

 1. Natural Language Processing with PyTorch
 by Delip Rao & Brian McMahan

+### Keras
+1. Deep Learning with Python
+by Francois Chollet

 ### Systems

 1. Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications